grandamp/KSValidationService/README.md

 * Deploy as war in J2EE application server (i.e. Apache Tomcat)
 * Tested on Tomcat 7
 * Please note: the CRL files WILL be fetched.
 Some of these files are greater than 30 MB.
-Rapid testing or iterative refreshes may impact I/O costs.
+Rapid redeployments may impact I/O costs.
+* Refreshing the URL that displays the validation cache has no effect.
+To reset the cache (at the moment) you need to _restart_ the app